18 April 2012

 This is believed to be the first time legal action of this kind has been taken against a former Foreign Secretary.

 The Civil Action is against Mr Straw personally and seeks his response to allegations that he was complicit in torture and misfeasance in public office.
-It seeks to examine his exact role in the rendition of Mr Al Saadi and Mr Belhadj as well as claiming damages from him personally for the trauma involved.
+It seeks to examine his exact role in the rendition of Mr Al Saadi and Mr Belhaj as well as claiming damages from him personally for the trauma involved.

-In a letter dated 17 April 2012 Leigh Day & Co, the lawyers for Mr Belhadj and Mr Al Saadi, ask Mr Straw to produce a number of documents including those described in the Sunday Times article.
+In a letter dated 17 April 2012 Leigh Day & Co, the lawyers for Mr Belhaj and Mr Al Saadi, ask Mr Straw to produce a number of documents including those described in the Sunday Times article.

-Other documents include communications sent from Mr Straw or agents to the former Libyan government pertaining to Mr Belhadj and Mr Al Sadadi as well as Mr Straw’s diaries, memoirs and/or notes over the period March 2004 to March 2010.
+Other documents include communications sent from Mr Straw or agents to the former Libyan government pertaining to Mr Belhaj and Mr Al Sadadi as well as Mr Straw’s diaries, memoirs and/or notes over the period March 2004 to March 2010.

 Both men were opponents to the Gaddafi regime; both men and their families were allegedly illegally rendered back to Libya with the assistance of the UK Government & security services.